ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 {: #RIM-section}
 ### Reference Integrity Manifests (RIMs)

-[I-D.ietf-rats-yang-tpm-charra] focuses on collecting and transmitting evidence in the form of PCR measurements and attestation logs.
+{{I-D.ietf-rats-yang-tpm-charra}} focuses on collecting and transmitting evidence in the form of PCR measurements and attestation logs.
 But the critical part of the process is enabling the verifier to decide whether the measurements are "the right ones" or not.